-On Tuesday, July 2, 2019, Lester Gorelic will give a talk in the William G. McGowan Theater in the National Archives Building in Washington, DC, on The Faulkner Murals: Revealing Their Stories.
-It will also be available for viewing on YouTube.
+On Tuesday, July 2, 2019, Lester Gorelic gave a talk in the William G. McGowan Theater in the National Archives Building in Washington, DC, on The Faulkner Murals: Revealing Their Stories.
+It is available for viewing on YouTube.

 In 2014 the National Archives’ Prologue magazine published Lester Gorelic’s article, The Faulkner Murals: Depicting the Creation of a Nation, the story behind the murals that hang in the National Archives Rotunda.

 A longer, footnoted version is now available on the National Archives History Office website.
 It provides a more in-depth discussion on how the murals depicting the Constitution and Declaration of Independence came to be—beginning in 1934 when Barry Faulkner was commissioned to paint them, through the long design and approval process, and finally to their installation in 1936.